 Substitution and Addition

-- Sauté the Aromatics: In a large pot or Dutch oven, heat cooking oil over medium heat.
-Sauté garlic and onion until fragrant and translucent.
+- In a clean pot, heat oil over medium-high heat.
+Sautรฉ garlic and onion until fragrant and onions are translucent.

 Variations

-- Pineapple Humba: Add fresh pineapple chunks for a sweeter, more tropical flavor twist.
+- Pineapple Humba: Add fresh pineapple chunks (about 1 cup) during the last 30 minutes of cooking for a sweeter, more tropical flavor twist and extra texture.

 - Pickled Green Papaya (Atchara): The tangy and slightly sweet flavors of Atchara provide a refreshing contrast to the rich and hearty Humba.